ANSSI-FR/shovel/README.md

 ### 2. Launch Suricata and webapp via Docker (option A)

 Start Suricata, the web application and Grafana using `docker compose up -d --build`.

+By default, all services are only accessible from localhost.
+You should edit `docker-compose.yml` if you want to expose some services to your local network.

 Please note that restarting Suricata will cause all network capture files to be loaded again from zero.